-The waterfront estate holds a total of 10 bedrooms, 14 full baths and 12 half baths.
+The waterfront estate holds a total of ten bedrooms, fourteen full baths and twelve half baths.

 The main residence centers on a central courtyard that opens beyond its side wings into a series of terraced lawns leading down to the lake.
 A loggia forms a portion of one wing that is open to the central courtyard and gives passage to a rear terraced lawn with a pool.
 Again, the estate is designed around perfectly planned perspectives.
 Every view is meant to impress and inspire awe in the visitor and contentment in the owner.
 The manicured lawns include palms and specimen trees, formal planning, multiple water features, and a Koi pond.